 The lipid panel is the most important blood test for cardiac risk assessment.

 The lipid panel is used to help determine your risk of heart disease and to help make decisions about what treatment may be best if there is borderline or high risk.
 The results of the lipid panel are considered along with other known risk factors for heart disease to develop a plan for treatment and follow-up.
 Depending on the results and other risk factors, treatment options may involve lifestyle changes such as diet and exercise or lipid-lowering medications such as statins.

 The lipid panel measures cholesterol, triglycerides, high density lipoprotein cholesterol (HDL-C, "good" cholesterol) as well as calculates low density lipoprotein cholesterol (LDL-C, "bad" cholesterol).
 Triglycerides are a form of fat and a major source of energy for the body.

 According to 2002 guidelines from the NCEP Adult Treatment Panel III, the desirable ranges for the components of the lipid panel are:

 Some other information may be reported as part of the lipid panel.
 These parameters are calculated from the results of the tests identified above.

 Some other tests that may be used to assess cardiac risk include:

 Several other tests are being studied for their usefulness in determining cardiac risk.
 Currently, there is no consensus or formal recommendations for them.
-A health practitioner may order one or more of these tests to help assess someone's risk.
+A healthcare practitioner may order one or more of these tests to help assess cardiac risk.